 All dissertations and theses are submitted online through the ProQuest ETD website.
-The format review/rough draft and final version of your document will be uploaded to this website.
-Email attachments, digital files, and paper copies brought into the Graduate Academic Affairs office cannot be accepted.
+The format review/rough draft and the final version of your document will be uploaded to this website.
+This is the only accepted way to submit your document.

 You will be asked to create an account and fill out several screens of information when logging onto this site.
 Please read the instructions and make use of the Resources and Guidelines tab on the ProQuest site if necessary.
-Below is some general information regarding the website that corresponds to the links you will see in the left side menu.
+Below is some general information regarding the website that corresponds to the links you will see down the left side.